whitneyburton/portfolios/students/1708-front/todd-watner/template.markdown

 ### Playing a Part

 When not entirely engrossed in programming, I was a positive person in the classroom and around school.
-When able, I interacted with fellow Turing students in a calm, peaceful manner.
+When able, I interacted with fellow Turing students in a calm, respectful, and peaceful way.
 Building relationships, growing in knowledge, and leaving Turing a better place than when I came in is important to me.

 ------------------